 - Deploy the model as Lambda service right from within Sagemaker

-The governance strategy for machine learning-based solutions is about measuring the performance of the models and take appropriate actions in case the model accuracy dips below a particular threshold.
-One can have a system of Red-Amber-Green.
+The governance strategy for machine learning-based solutions is about capturing data related to KPIs, track and monitor the KPIs, and report the KPIs to stakeholders from time to time.
+KPIs can be leading as well as lagging KPIs.
+While lagging KPIs are also called as value metrics and related to measuring the business impact, leading KPIs are related to measuring the performance of the models and take appropriate actions in case the model accuracy dips below a particular threshold.
+While lagging KPIs are primarily tracked by product managers / BAs, leading KPIs such as model performance can be tracked by data science architects.
+One can have a system of Red-Amber-Green to represent the model performance and have a playbook to take appropriate actions based on the model performance being labelled as red-amber-green.
 Note that the threshold accuracy range mentioned below is hypothetical and can vary based on your requirements.

 - In case the model accuracy is above 85% or so, one can tag the model as green.
 Nothing needs to be done here.